Welcome to my step-by-step, science based guide to water fasting that will show you how to do a water fast both safely and effectively.

 In words of one of my precious reader, drinking the recommended daily amount of water will make you "piss like a racehorse".
 But who am I to go against the official recommendations (oh, my).

-Now, let's take a look at another unpleasant thing that can catch you off guard during a water fast (but it won't surprise you, cause you're reading this guide).
+Now, let's take a look at another unpleasant thing that can catch you off guard during a water fast (but it won't surprise you, because you have this guide).

 Avoid feeling lightheaded/dizzy during a water fast